 My Printer is an application that allows you to display the setting screen of the printer driver or look up solutions to operational problems.

 We made a number of prints on all compatible Red River papers from 4x6 up to 13x19.
-In most cases we used printer color profiles for the PRO-100 that are available here.
+In most cases we used printer color profiles for the PRO-100.
 Using profiles is always a good idea, and in the case of this new printer they really help increase the saturation and color accuracy.

 The light texture of satin and luster papers are another "must try" for the PRO-100 owner.
 The satin surface minimizes fingerprints and better withstands handling.
 Red River's ever-popular UltraPro Satin and true professional grade Arctic Polar Luster are sure to please when paired with the PRO-100.